gnns4hri/3D_multi_pose_estimator/README.md

 ## Testing

-You need to download the test set of [Panoptic dataset](url to the jsons here) (json and pickle files) and save it in the project directory.
+You need to download the test set of [Panoptic dataset](https://www.dropbox.com/sh/9nqgf58foh7f2h0/AAC8iT_VWHKbJDw-UYaS0Emqa?dl=0) (json and pickle files) and save it in the project directory.
 Then it is necessary to have the two trained models in a directory called *models* of the root directory of the project.
+The files containing our trained models can be downloaded from [here](https://www.dropbox.com/sh/0fkfe5vvtex9zaa/AACvrfrTDaGgDxAWCJi-lTBna?dl=0)
-Once everything is set up, from a terminal we move to the test directory:
+Once everything is set up, from a terminal, move to the test directory:

 ``` shell
 cd test